rizkymille/rasendriya-teknofest-2021/README.md

 ## Mission Details
 ### Mission 1
-Mission 1 consist of flying in oval track and loitering the pole.
+Mission 1 consist of flying in oval track and loiter in pole with small radius.
 ### Mission 2
 Mission 2 also similar to mission 1.
-But instead of loitering the pole, the plane must track the dropzone and drop the payload 2 times.
+But instead of flying in oval track, the plane must track the dropzone and drop the payload 2 times.

 ## Short branch explanation
 There's so many branch because I'm still learning programming when creating this ROS program, so the program always got updated to be more efficent and sophisticated.
 I don't want to delete the older version because it has some good programming example.
 To avoid confusion, I will explain what's the difference between every branch: